Volvo XC40: XC40 Recharge Pure Electric / EX40

-C40 Recharge
+C40 Recharge / EC40

 The C40 Recharge is a derivative of the XC40 Recharge, which was released on 2 March 2021.
 It officially commenced production in September 2021.
 It is also the first Volvo nameplate that is only available as a battery electric vehicle.
+It was renamed to the EC40 in 2024.

 The model shared the front end, front doors and interior design as the conventional XC40.
 The main difference between the XC40 and the C40 is the roofline, with the C40 having a coupe-style sloping roofline.

 The C40's electric drivetrain is nearly identical to the battery electric XC40 Recharge.
 It uses a 78 kWh lithium-ion battery pack (75 kWh usable) to power its dual motors and has an EPA-estimated range of 226 mi, 3 mi more than the XC40 Recharge.
+The version tested by Euro NCAP in 2022 had a kerb weight of 2149 kg.

 Similar to the XC40 Recharge Pure Electric, the C40 received a revised version with rear-wheel drive instead of front-wheel drive for the single motor version.
+The update improved range amongst other things.

+Facelift

+The XC40 had received a facelift for the 2023 model year.
+In late 2021, photos had been leaked exposing pictures of the new XC40.
+In 2022, the facelift was quietly unveiled on Volvo configurator.
+The XC40 received aesthetic changes that bring it more into line with the C40 Recharge (headlights, bumpers, Android Automotive for the mild hybrid models, new ADAS sensor platform, etc.).
+Furthermore, Volvo dropped diesel powered models from the lineup.

 Powertrain

 Safety

+Jennifer Homendy, head of the United States' National Transportation Safety Board, cited the battery-electric version of the XC40 as an example of an electric car that weighs around-a-third more than its internal-combustion-engine powered equivalent, alongside other products made by Ford, General Motors, and Toyota, while raising concerns about the increased potential for heavier vehicles to kill or seriously injure other road users in collisions.

+Assisted safety

+The vehicle has a 360-degree parking view, a cross-traffic safety alert with AEBS (automated emergency braking system) and ABS (anti-lock braking system), a BLIS (blind spot information system), and a LDWS (lane departure warning system).